Are You Prepared to Change Your Life?

 Bernie Phillips

 Retiring in Sarasota, Florida, I found myself in front of a Barnes & Noble bookstore, where I met Tom Savage.
 In pleasant conversation we discovered we had both been at Boston University in the early 1960s.
 I was teaching sociology in the College of Liberal Arts, while at the same time next door Tom was attending seminary at the School of Theology.
-Recognizing that a Scholar and a Preacher bring unique perspectives to any investigation about the meaning and significance of life, we decided to collaborate, writing Creating Life Before Death: Discover Your Amazing Self.
-My former student, Andy Plotkin, and two friends, Neal Weiss and Max Spitzer, who had worked with me previously, added their voices to broaden the appeal of our message
+Recognizing that a Scholar and a Preacher bring unique perspectives to any investigation about the meaning and significance of life, we decided to collaborate on writing Creating Life Before Death: Discover Your Amazing Self (2020).
+This was the book I’d been writing with Andy Plotkin, my former student, and two friends, Neal Weiss and Max Spitzer.
+Over time, we developed, with the aid of Sergio Sanseverino and Ray Porter, a 2nd edition published in 2024: Creating Life Before Death: Before Disaster Strikes the Ship of State.

 When I Begin the Ancient Game of Chess